Kokoszsz/Cloth-Shop-Website/README.md

 ###  Cloth Shop Website ###

-The Cloth Shop project is a web application that was developed using Flask, a Python-based web framework.
+The Cloth Shop Website project is a web application that was developed using Flask, a Python-based web framework.
-For more information go to [project folder](./Cloth%20Shop%20Website)
+For more information go to [Cloth Shop Website](./Cloth%20Shop%20Website)

 ### Python programs ###